-This is our award-winning Full-Day / 190-mile Taste of Yorkshire tour for departures from Liverpool.
-If you are arriving into Liverpool by a cruise liner please check your dedicated tour here.
-The Taste of Yorkshire tour has been carefully designed with your leisure in mind.
+This is our award-winning Full-Day / 190-mile Yorkshire Adventure tour for departures from Liverpool.
+If you are arriving into Liverpool by a cruise liner please check your dedicated tours here.
+The Yorkshire Adventure tour has been carefully designed with your leisure in mind.
 Not only is it a great price for a 9 hour / 190 mile tour but we also use our 16-seater luxury minibuses always ensuring everyone has plenty of seat space and a full window view.
 This is sightseeing the way sightseeing is meant to be done!
 All of our vehicles are the latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

 Your tour is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
 Every passenger receives special attention throughout the day with the emphasis on fun and exploration.